 Nothing.
 No movement or glowing from the locket.

 Mike tried reading the passage again, this time with his finger pressed on the stone, but still no results.
-He pondered endlessly.
+He pondered over and over again.
 Why would the locket direct him to this passage if reading the passage itself does nothing?
-There had to be some additional significance.
+There had to be some other significance.

-After playing a few warm-up notes, Mike focused for a moment, remembering the opening to the song before beginning the extended fanfare that started the piece.
-As he approached the segment where the vocalist would have entered, he noticed the locket was glowing again, this time extending from the stone and into the vine-like inlays.
-Startled, he stopped playing, causing the glow to instantly disappear.
+After playing a few warm-up notes, Mike focused for a moment, remembering the opening to the song.
+Soon, he began the extended fanfare that started the piece.
+As he approached the next section, he noticed the locket was glowing once more.
+This time, the glow extended from the stone and into the vine-like inlays.
+Startled, he stopped playing, causing the glow to vanish.

 Smiling to himself, he knew he was close to the answer.
 As he began again from the beginning, the locket, sure enough, started glowing again.
-Losing himself in the music, and clearly hearing the vocalist in his head as he played, he had almost forgotten about the locket completely by the time he finished the final bars.
-Laying his trumpet back in the case, the locket was now shining brighter than ever before, almost as if it was fully charged with energy.
+Losing himself in the music, and hearing the vocalist in his head as he played, he had almost forgotten all about the locket by the end.
+Laying his trumpet back in the case, the locket was now shining brighter than ever before, almost as if it was charged with energy.
 Climbing back into bed, he again took the locket in his hand, and immediately felt it’s warmth engulf his entire body.
 He placed his finger once more on the center stone, causing the glow to vanish.
 He then heard an audible click, signaling that he had finally solved the puzzle.

 His hands trembled as he began to pry open the locket.
 As he looked inside, there at first did not appear to be anything inside.
-Upon further inspection, however, he could see that the stone on the front was, in fact, a complete sphere, with the back half extending into the locket.
-Touching the backside of the stone, it suddenly released a puff of blue smoke directly into his face!
+Yet upon further inspection, he could see that the stone on the front was, in fact, a complete sphere, with the back half extending into the locket.
+Touching the backside of the stone, it suddenly released a puff of blue smoke into his face!

 He coughed and hacked as his vision became blurry, dropping the locket onto the floor.
 Trying to keep his wits about him, he reached to shut the locket before anything else happened, but to no avail.
 The last thing he remembered before passing out was the cloud of smoke appearing to form into something solid...